THE BOUTIQUE

 Long Island Coalition for the Homeless provides a special Distribution Center, a “Boutique”, that gives people in need a chance to come and pick out clothes and other essential items.
 These clothing options can range from casual to business attire.
 All items are free!
 Clothing is available in all sizes: infant through adult and everything in between.
 We collect items for people experiencing homelessness year round with the help of generous volunteers in the community who host drives for us at their schools, places of business, places of worship, and among friends and family.

 Items which are given away at the Boutique are all donated by people and organizations in the community.
-The items include clothing, non-perishable food, new bedding and pillows, personal care and feminine care items, toiletries and much more!
+The items include clothing, non-perishable food, toiletries, housewares and more!

 The Boutique directly impacts those experiencing homelessness by: